10 Cool Hacks for Traveling with Kids

-Fill a clear, three-ring pencil pouch with small toys, baubles or knick-knacks as well as a filler, like grains of rice or fake snow.
+Fill a clear, three-ring pencil pouch with small toys, baubles, or knick-knacks as well as a filler, like grains of rice or fake snow.
 Attach a photo of the little treasures to find to the back of the pouch as a key.

 9. Gummy Bear Ear-Popping Hack

 It’s the age-old challenge of air travel: how to get your kids’ ears to pop when taking off or landing.
-It’s easy for grownups to pop in a piece of chewing gum or plug our nose to get comfortable, but it’s not so easy for the kiddos.
+It’s easy for grownups to pop in a piece of chewing gum or plug their noses to get comfortable, but it’s not so easy for the kiddos.
 An easy hack that helps is having the kids eat a gummy bear or two during take-off or landing.
 No fussy little ones!

 10. Shoe Organizer Snack and Entertainment Hub

 The last thing you want to worry about while traveling is trying to locate snacks or toys.
 Repurposing an over-the-door shoe organizer is the most genius solution.
-I recommend finding an organizer that has deep pockets, trimming it down to only the top row, attaching to the headrest with the provided hooks and stuffing those pockets with all the essential goodies you’ll need to keep the kids entertained on your trip.
+I recommend finding an organizer that has deep pockets, trimming it down to only the top row, attaching to the headrest with the provided hooks, and stuffing those pockets with all the essential goodies you’ll need to keep the kids entertained on your trip.

 For more creative packing ideas, make sure you check our Ultimate Carry-on Packing Guide!